Valeriana edulis: Description

-Edible valerian is a long-lived herbaceous plant.
-Inflorescences are born on elongated, sparsely leaved stems usually around 0.75–1.5 meters tall.
-Flowers are small (0.5 mm diameter for pistillate flowers, 3–4 mm diameter for stamenate flowers) and cream or white.
-Flowering occurs in the summer months throughout most of its range.
+Inflorescences are born on one to four elongated, sparsely leaved stems usually around 0.5–1.5 meters tall.
+Flowers are small (0.5 mm diameter for pistillate flowers, 2.5–3.5 mm diameter for stamenate flowers) and cream or white.
+In the US and Canada blooming can be as early as June or as late as August.
+In Mexico subspecies procera blooms and goes to seed in August and October.